 Minor in Biology

 A strong foundation in the science of life can benefit a multitude of careers.
 Aspiring science journalist?
 Exercise science major interested in Physical Therapy school?
-Physics student looking to add to your expertise?
 Perhaps you simply want a better understanding of life on Earth.

 The biology minor at William Woods University starts with a strong foundation in biology and then makes room for customization through electives ranging from microbiology to vertebrate zoology.